-POE oil must be handled carefully using proper protective equipment (gloves, eye protection, etc.) The oil must not come in contact with certain polymers (e.g. PVC), as it may absorb moisture from this material.
+POE oil must be handled carefully using proper protective equipment (gloves, eye protection, etc.).
+The oil must not come in contact with certain polymers (e.g. PVC), as it may absorb moisture from this material.
+Daikin Applied recommends against the use of PVC and CPVC piping for chilled water systems.
 Also, do not use oil or refrigerant additives in the system.